balexander16/PictureQuest/docs/buildinstructions.md

         * Confirm this worked, you should be able to switch from project view to android view.
 (Top left under file drop down in IntelliJ)
 5. You will need a Clarifai API key to make this work.
 Get your own at clarifai.com
     * Or if you are Nick, Shaun, or Todd please retrieve this from Learn!
-6. You will then need to make a child directory in where ever you cloned or saved this project on your local machine.
+6. You will then need to make a directory where ever you cloned or saved this project on your local machine.
 Called keys
     * for instance if this in .../projects/PictureQuest please create a directory in .../projects.
 7. Inside of your keys directory please create a clarifai.properties file.
 8. The only thing inside of this file should be api_key = [YOUR API KEY]